parasolcooperative/legal/SafeConnect App Privacy Policy.md

 **_Information We Collect Directly From You_** .
 Depending on the nature of your use of the App, we may collect certain types of information directly from you.

 - **_Customer Administrators_**.
-From Customer personnel accessing the App (including Customer administrators, volunteers and advocates), we may collect the following categories of information: name, phone number, email address, pronouns, language, skills and [INSERT ANY ADDITIONAL INFORMATION].
+From Customer personnel accessing the App (including Customer administrators, volunteers and advocates), we may collect the following categories of information: name, phone number, email address, pronouns, language, skills and calendar availability.

 - **_Users_**.
-From Users accessing the App, we may collect the following categories of information: name, phone number, gender, number of children, children’s names and ages, medical needs, housing status and [INSERT ANY ADDITIONAL INFORMATION].
+From Users accessing the App, we may collect the following categories of information: name, phone number, gender, number of children, children’s names and ages, medical needs, housing status and calendar information.

 Such information may be collected in connection with the account registration process, in addition to log-in credential information, such as username, password and security questions.
 If you choose to use the App and register an account, you are responsible for keeping your account credentials safe.
 We highly recommend that you do not share your username, password, or other access details with anyone else.
 If you believe your account has been compromised, please contact us immediately.